bsu-cs-jb/cs-411-docs/apis/promise.md

 How do Promises work?

-1. When a Promise object is created, it is in the `pending` state whhttps://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promisesich means the promise has not resolved to a value.
+1. When a Promise object is created, it is in the `pending` state which means the promise has not resolved to a value.
 2. A Promise _will not_ resolve inside of the function it was created in
 3. At a later point in time, the promise will settle.
 A Promise may